Zlatibor Lončar

-Zlatibor Lončar (Златибор Лончар; born 3 August 1971) is a Serbian doctor and politician who served as minister of health from 2014 to 2022.
+Zlatibor Lončar (Златибор Лончар; born 3 August 1971) is a Serbian doctor and politician serving as minister of health since 2024, previously serving that role from 2014 to 2022.

 Education and career

 Lončar finished primary and secondary school in Belgrade, and later enrolled at the Faculty of Medicine, University of Belgrade, which he finished in 1997.
 In 1998, he started the specialization of general surgery and finished in 2003.
 In 2008, he enrolled in a PhD in Medical Epidemiology.

 From 2012, he served as a director of the Emergency Center within the Clinical Centre of Serbia and from 2013 as the head of Transplantation department.

 Minister of Health

 On April 27, 2014, following the 2014 Serbian parliamentary election he was appointed as the minister of Health in the first cabinet of Aleksandar Vučić.
 His appointment was heavily criticized, among others by group of doctors at the Clinical Centre of Serbia, due to the "lack of professional skills", unexplained origin of wealth and criminal connections.
 After the 2016 Serbian parliamentary election, he remained as part of the second cabinet of Aleksandar Vučić.

 In February 2017, the Prime Minister of Serbia Aleksandar Vučić decided to run for the 2017 Serbian presidential elections.
 He won the elections in the first round and was sworn as the President of Serbia on 31 May 2017.
 Weeks later, he gave mandate to Ana Brnabić to form the governmental cabinet.
 On 29 June 2017, the cabinet of Ana Brnabić was formed, with Lončar keeping his office.